serenity-is/docs/api/js/corelib/modules/corelib_q.md

 ▸ **first**<`TItem`\>(`array`, `predicate`): `TItem`

-Gets first element in an array that matches given predicate.
+Gets first element in an array that matches given predicate similar to LINQ's First.
 Throws an error if no match is found.

 #### Type parameters